Creating Human-Machine Integrated Analysis Model#

 // Switch off all muscles of the body model

-The final version of this model file can be downloaded here:
+A zip file with the final version of this model can be downloaded here:

 .